David-Kent-Consulting/oci_import_terraform_state_example/README.md

 LICENSE REQUIREMENTS
 ====================
 The repository is open to the community and is considered open source under the GNU General Public License Agreement.
-The programs contained herein are free software; you can redistribute it and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+The programs contained herein are free software; you can redistribute it and/or modify under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This code is provided without warranty.
 You agree by using this code that you do so at your own risk.

 WARNING!